tinode/chat/docs/API.md

   id: "1a2b3", // string, client-provided message id, optional
   topic: "grp1XUtEhjv6HND", // string, topic affected, required for "topic", "sub",
                // "msg"
-  what: "msg", // string, one of "topic", "sub", "msg", "user"; what to delete - the
+  what: "msg", // string, one of "topic", "sub", "msg", "user", "cred"; what
-               // entire topic, a subscription, some or all messages, a user;
+               // to delete - the entire topic, a subscription, some or all messages,
-               // optional, default: "msg"
+               // a user, a credential; optional, default: "msg"
   hard: false, // boolean, request to hard-delete vs mark as deleted; in case of
                // what="msg" delete for all users vs current user only;
                // optional, default: false